raventid/es-airline-app/concerns.md

 - How to debug such code?
 How to trace and log the execution?
 (Logging is solved problem, because we can log events, and if we dislike the way our information is logged we can transform it with events)

+- What if we separate services which has to send data to external services from services wich make computations.
+All GDS do external requests, what to do?

+- How to coordinate consistently coordinate two services?
+(Relates to first question).
+Like I need invoice confirmation and sms-gateway confirmation.
+If we get invoice, but failed to get sms confirmation - it's fine.
+If we failed to get invoice, we should stop trying to issue sms sending or if we already did it, we should spawn an event with cancellation.

 ### Group of questions number 2.
 Questions dedicated to legacy support.

 Notes.
 Basecamp version of developing application is just write it from scratch.
 Really straightforward, but then we have to migrate legacy code base.
 This is a bit complicated.
 We can just write adapter for MongoDB and tell him where to take the last data snapshots and also imagine that events history is broken for previous orders, which is perfectly fine in my opinion.